 Facial rejuvenation centers on a personalized, patient-focused approach.
 Attention to each patient’s individual needs, goals, and aging patterns is fundamental.
-Facial rejuvenation is approached as a whole, maintaining the original and correct anatomical relationships of the facial features.
+Facial rejuvenation is approached in a holistic and comprehensive manner, maintaining the original and correct anatomical relationships of the facial features.
 At evolv, our goal is to create a safe, natural-appearing, and balanced result for each patient.

-Dr. Barone is experienced in all of the facial procedures including facelift, midface or cheek lift, blepharoplasty, rhinoplasty, and brow lift, but he specializes in individualized, total facial rejuvenation – a combination of two or more surgical and/or non-surgical procedures, skin care and nutrition.
-He and his staff provide all the resources needed to ensure the art of balanced facial rejuvenation that results in a natural appearance.
+Dr. Frank Barone is experienced in all of the facial procedures including facelift, midface or cheek lift, blepharoplasty, rhinoplasty, and brow lift, but specializes in individualized, total facial rejuvenation – a combination of two or more surgical and/or non-surgical procedures, skincare, and nutrition.
+The doctors and the staff provide all the resources needed to ensure the art of balanced facial rejuvenation that results in a natural appearance.

 The approach to facial and general rejuvenation programs begins with an analysis of the three components of aging:

-By careful analysis and respect for these three key components of aging, Dr. Barone creates an individualized, comprehensive plan for facial rejuvenation to provide a balanced and natural result based upon each patient’s goals, preferences, budget, and recovery time.
+By careful analysis and respect for these three key components of aging, our plastic surgeons create an individualized, comprehensive plan for facial rejuvenation to provide a balanced and natural result based upon each patient’s goals, preferences, budget, and recovery time.